 11. Incorporate Readings from Other Languages

 If your families are from different cultures, offer readings in multiple languages, followed by an English translation (which can also be written out in the program).
-Or, if you have hearing-impaired guests, you can provide a signer for not only the readings, but the duration of the wedding.
+Or, if you have hearing-impaired guests, you can provide a signer for not only the readings but the duration of the wedding.

 12. Include Unity Rituals

 There are many unity ceremony ideas that you can include.
 It can be as simple as lighting a candle together or binding your hands together with rope.
 You can also plant a tree together to symbolize the roots you'll grow or pour sand into a vase to represent the blending of your lives.
-You can incorporate a religious ritual like circling one other, seven times each in accordance with Judaism, to represent the newfound family, protection and love; or the braiding of the cross, to show that your new lives are intertwined with God and that the new union cannot be broken.
+You can incorporate a religious ritual like circling one other, seven times each in accordance with Judaism, to represent the newfound family, protection, and love; or the braiding of the cross, to show that your new lives are intertwined with God and that the new union cannot be broken.

 There's one unity ritual, in particular, that Reynolds likes to see included, and that's the wine box ritual.
-During a wine box ritual, a wine of the couple's choosing is sealed in commemorative box, along with letters from the bride and groom to each other.
+During a wine box ritual, a wine of the couple's choosing is sealed in a commemorative box, along with letters from the bride and groom to each other.
 Down the road, they'll open the box together and drink the wine, read the letters and remember the special day.
 Reynolds suggests taking it one step further: Amplify the emotion of a wine box ritual by asking your parents, your wedding party, or all of your guests to write letters to the two of you to include in the box along with your letters to one another.
 "I always put this in the context of family, and urge the couple to take the best of the people who love them and use that to create a home that is a safe haven," Reynolds explains.
 "I remind the couple that when they reopen the box, the love and support of the people they care about will come tumbling out."

 13. Try to Find an Officiant You Connect To

 The officiant plays a huge role in your ceremony.
 Try to find someone with whom you connect.
 If you don't already have a relationship with a pastor or officiant, don't feel pressured to choose someone just because of their title.
 It's fairly simple for anyone to become an officiant.
-Think of a friend or family member who you be honored to have take on this special role and see if they would become an officiant for your wedding.
+Think of a friend or family member who would be honored to take on this special role and see if they would become an officiant for your wedding.